javascripter/nextjs-react-strict-dom-demo/README.md

 # Next.js + postcss-react-strict-dom Demo

 ## What
+This is a demo of how to extract StyleX CSS for Next.js using postcss-react-strict-dom.

-This is a continuation of StyleX CSS extraction method used for [React-Strict-DOM](https://github.com/facebook/react-strict-dom) using [postcss-react-strict-dom](https://github.com/javascripter/postcss-react-strict-dom), but **for Next.js 15 and App Dir**.
+> This is a continuation of StyleX CSS extraction method used for [React-Strict-DOM's official Expo Web examples](https://github.com/facebook/react-strict-dom) using [postcss-react-strict-dom](https://github.com/javascripter/postcss-react-strict-dom), but **for Next.js 15 and App Dir**.

 See related issues and PRs for context: